-Leroy Robert Page (1906-1982) was born in Mobile, Alabama, to John Page, a gardener, and Lula Page, a domestic worker.
+Leroy Robert Page (1906-1982) was born in Mobile, Alabama, to John Page, a dock worker, and Lula Page, who worked as a maid.
 John died a few years after their son was born, and Lula changed the spelling of the last name to Paige, perhaps to mark a new beginning.

-By the time Satchel left the school at age 18, he was a good ball player.
-Initially, he joined a semi-pro Negro team called Down the Bay Boys.
+Initially, Paige joined a semi-pro Negro team called Down the Bay Boys in Mobile.
 From then—1926—until 1948, he played for at least eight different Negro League teams, including the well-regarded Kansas City Monarchs.
-With the Monarchs, Satchel and the team played in five Negro American League pennants.
+With the Monarchs, Satchel and the team played in five Negro American League pennant games.

 Satchel was particularly known for his fastballs, but that was just one of his options on the mound.
 He had a number of unique pitches to call upon.
 He was also wise about his job: “If a man can beat you, walk him.”

 Paige also told reporters that he could anticipate what a batter’s weaknesses were by the way he moved his knees as he warmed up with the bat just before play.
 “Then I knew how to pitch so he can’t get it.”

 When Paige joined the Pittsburgh Crawfords in the early 1930s, he already had a following of fans who loved to see him play.
 The owner of the Pittsburgh team made additional money by farming Paige out to semi-pro clubs that needed to boost attendance.
 With Satchel Paige pitching, the teams would have no trouble getting a crowd.

 Satchel Paige didn’t see the point of time off.
 When the baseball season ended, he sometimes barnstormed on his own.
 Other times, he and Bob Feller, one of the best white pitchers of the day, would each put together a few guys for their travel teams.
 Feller and Paige were the headliners, but the rest of the players showed off well, too.